romanwicky/03-Experiment/README.md

 - Sent data from the trials into an email, where we stored all of the CSV files from each trial.

+- We precalculated the error scores for each vis to speed up the calculation of the stat_summary in ggplot 2 with R.

 - Experimented with more d3.js, including using a volume visualization which was not yet taught in class.

 - Used PapaParse library, which allows for seamless CSV parsing.